dppant/DOS-prediction-Linear-Model/README.md

 https://doi.org/10.1016/j.matdes.2025.113885

-Furthermore, we are developing a `new model` with additional features to improve prediction accuracy.
+Furthermore, we are developing a New Model with additional features to improve prediction accuracy.